Blowup relations and $q$-Painlev\'e VI: Conclusion

 \section{Conclusion}

 In this paper we proposed several conjectures concerning blowup relations relevant to the $N_f=4$ $5$d SYM theory and used them to derive some of the bilinear relations for the $q$-Painlev\'e VI tau functions.
 Now we point out the open problems and possible directions for further research.
-One of the open problems is getting all the bilinear relations from (potentially a more extensive set of) the blowup relations.
-Another question to answer is how the affine Weyl group action on the tau functions arises from the finite Weyl group action on the partition functions / blowup relations.
+An interesting question to answer is how the affine Weyl group action on the tau functions arises from the finite Weyl group action on the partition functions / blowup relations.
 It would be also interesting to relate the conjectured blowup relations to the earlier constructions of quantized $q$-Painlev\'e VI \cite{H}, \cite{H2} as well as more recent developments reported in \cite{AHKOSS}.
+It is clear that blowup relations that we obtained can be employed to derive the quantum $q$-Painlev\'e VI bilinear relations.
+So it would be interesting to find how the affine Weyl group acts on the wavefunction of the quantum $q$-Painlev\'e VI, and the blowup relations that we report here could be a first step to approach that problem.